benashford/redis-async-rs/README.md

 There are some unresolved questions/design issues/etc. at present:

 1. What types should the high-level client support?
 The low-level interface transports `resp::RespValue` which represents Redis's serialisation protocol, but hiding this would have value in high-level examples.
 However, Redis's "strings" are actually byte arrays, so judicious use of conversion traits might be required to reduce the boilerplate while still allowing the full set of functionality.

+## History

+Originally this was intended to be a Rust port of [my Clojure/Java Redis client](https://github.com/benashford/redis-async), however significant differences between that model and the Tokio model of doing things, and a desire to remain within idiomatic Rust, meant the design evolved to be quite different.

 ## License